-You may have heard about the summer solstice and winter solstice.
-They refer to the longest and shortest day of a year, which roughly occurs at the same times every year.
+You may have heard of the summer solstice and winter solstice.
+They refer to the longest and shortest day of a calendar year, which roughly occurs at the same time every year.

 During two certain days of the year (and the days leading up to them), you will become aware of the terms "summer and winter solstice" frequently mentioned by people from all walks of life, and even see it covered extensively on television and read about it online.

 These terms are also synonymous with the longest and shortest days of the year and when they occur in the Northern and Southern Hemisphere.

 What is important from a weather perspective is the significance of these days as they relate to the changes in weather, as well as seasonality.
 This will also be the main focus of this article.

 Before we can start to examine this relationship, we first need to define what exactly the summer and winter solstice is.